microsoft/Loop-Sample-Trips-Android/README.md

         LoopSDK.initialize(this, appId, appToken, userId, deviceId);
     ```
-  0. If you don't require a specific userId and deviceId you can skip the previous step and instead initialize the Loop SDK with the following line:
+  0. (optional) If you don't require a specific userId and deviceId, skip the previous step.
+Instead, initialize the SDK with the following:

     ```
         LoopSDK.initialize(this, appId, appToken);